-b) LINAPACAN OIL, GAS, AND POWER CORPORATION (LOGPOCOR)
+b) LINAPACAN OIL GAS AND POWER CORPORATION (LOGPOCOR)

-LOGPOCOR was incorporated on January 19, 1993 to engage in energy project and carry on and conduct the business relative to the exploration, extraction, production, transporting, marketing, utilization, conservation, stockpiling of any forms of energy products and resources.
+LOGPOCOR was incorporated on January 19, 1993 to engage in energy project and carry on and conduct the business relative to the exploration, extraction, production, transportation, marketing, utilization, conservation, stockpiling or storage of all forms of energy products and resources.
 OPMC acquired LOGPOCOR through transfer of 12.6 working interest in Blocks A, B, and C of SC14 in exchange for all of LOGPOCOR's capital stocks.
-Since July 1993, OPMC continues to recognize revenues from petroleum operation proportionate to the 12.6 working interest.
-However, all related capitalizable expenses on such working interest continue to be capitalized to LOGPOCOR's assigned costs of such working interest.
-On the other hand, the depletion of such costs is charged to OPMC and shown as a reduction of the assigned costs.
+Since July 1993, OPMC continues to recognize revenues arising from the petroleum operation proportionate to the 12.6 working interest.
+However, all related capitalizable expenses on such working interest continue to be capitalized to LOGPOCOR's assigned costs pf such working interest.
+On the other hand, the depletion of such costs is transferred to OPMC and shown as a reduction of the assigned costs.